swrnv/Mobile-number-locator/README.md

 This was part of our Semester project demonstration.
 You can also read our project report in folder || Docs ||.

-#Steps
+# Steps
-1.copy this repo
+ 1. copy this repo
-2.compile the files
+ 2. compile the files
-3.run the python script
+ 3. run the python script
-4.verify the results
+ 4. verify the results